-If a boat, engine, or any part thereof becomes irrepairable only through racing incident on the water, then :
+If a boat, engine, or any part thereof becomes irreparable only through racing incident on the water during an event, then :

 - The hull may be replaced.

 - The engine may be replaced.

 - The engine can be re-built.

 - The underwater unit may be replaced.